Former tobacco field where MLK Jr worked to be preserved

 “The permanent protection of this historic site, including prime and important farmland soils, is a testament to collaboration among partners at the local, state, and federal level,” Connecticut Department of Agriculture Commissioner Bryan P. Hurlburt said in a statement.
 “Together we will ensure that a cornerstone of Connecticut’s agricultural and cultural legacy remains intact.”

 In what began as a citizens petition drive, Simsbury voters in May overwhelmingly authorized $2.5 million to purchase the property.
-Various state agencies, the U.S. Fish and Wildlife Service, the George Dudley Seymour Trust, individuals and foundations have provided additional funding for the site.
+Various state agencies, the U.S. Fish and Wildlife Service, the George Dudley Seymour Trust, individuals and foundations have provided an additional $4 million in funding for the site.

 Historians believe King’s experiences in Connecticut influenced his decision to become a minister and civil rights leader.
 He was among a group of students from Atlanta’s Morehouse College students who were recruited by tobacco growers in Connecticut to work in the fields so they could earn money for tuition.